 Historically, this program has provided the valuable community service of increasing local law enforcement attention to dumping and littering violations.
 Because District revenue is decreasing, and because this is not a mandated program that fulfills state goals, the District acknowledges that our approach to this program must change.
 Instead of funding full time deputies to seek out violations, the District is transitioning to contracts where sheriff offices are reimbursed for warnings, citations, arrest and conviction of those violating anti-litter laws as they happen.
 Sheriff offices will be free to use any deputy and vehicle that is available.
-The level of action will determine the level of reimbursement.
-The reduction in funding for this allowable cost will reduce the level of service to the communities but will not impact the district's ability to meet its mandated goals.
+The level of action will determine the level of service to the communities but will not impact the district's ability to meet its mandated goals.